siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 </pre>
 The final move must be terminated with a carriage return or it won't run.<br><br>

-You can use the Coolterm Send String command under the Connection menu to run this command multiple times or for subsequent boards.
+Instead of typing this in use the Coolterm `Connection/Send Textfile` to run this command.
 (On the mac the Connection menu item is at the top of the screen, not on the Coolterm window itself)<br><br>
 The string you type into the dialog box will remain available for the next board if you move the send-string window so you can get at it later, and then just click on the window when you need it again.
 ![gcode](https://farm4.staticflickr.com/3871/14607094947_a11a866053_b.jpg)

+Note: The command `$md` will shut down the motor power if you need to.

 ## The Next Board
 The instructions above were for the first board.
 Here's what's different for subsequent boards.